Parking and traffic enforcement for Bikes Blues & BBQ

 FAYETTEVILLE, Ark.
-(KNWA) — The city of Fayetteville and Fayetteville Police Department has released parking and traffic enforcement for Bikes, Blues & BBQ 2019.
+(KFTA) — The city of Fayetteville and Fayetteville Police Department has released parking and traffic enforcement for Bikes, Blues & BBQ 2019.

 Thousands of people will converge on Fayetteville for the event.